how-to-train-your-allies/what-can-you-do/README.md

 ## Introduction

 This booklet is a collaboration between our group and the Piscopia Initiative.
-The advice has come from Rosie Evans's experience as co-lead of Piscopia; the How to Train Your Allies group's collective involvement in Equality, Diversity and Inclusion committees; several academics; and the Piscopia community across the UK.
+The advice has come from Dr Rosie Evans's experience as co-lead of Piscopia; the How to Train Your Allies group's collective involvement in Equality, Diversity and Inclusion committees; several academics; and the Piscopia community across the UK.
 The aim is that this booklet be made available online and to seek funding to print physical copies for distribution.
 If you would like to print physical copies, please get in touch with us so that we can keep track of the impact this booklet has had!
 Similarly, if you find this booklet helpful or have recommendations for future versions, please email us:

 [howtotrainyourallies@gmail.com](mailto:howtotrainyourallies@gmail.com) and [piscopiainitiative@gmail.com](mailto:piscopiainitiative@gmail.com)